Torums Scarf Michael: America and Westminster

 Torums Scarf Michael won the 2002 AKC/Eukanuba National Invitational Championship, winning a $50,000 prize.
-He was entered in the 2001 Westminster Kennel Club Dog Show, and after winning the breed group, he went on to take the Terrier group.
+He was entered in the 2001 Westminster Kennel Club Dog Show, and after winning the breed group, he took the Terrier group.
 However, he did not win the title of Best in Show, the Bichon Frise Ch.
 Special Times Just Right taking the title instead.

-At the Westminster Kennel Club Show in 2002, Mick managed to win the Terrier Group once again and reached the Best in Show round as the favourite.
+At the Westminster Kennel Club Show in 2002, Mick won the Terrier Group again and reached the Best in Show round as the favourite.
 He was one of only two returning group winners from the previous year, the other being the Schnauzer Ch.
 Charisma Jailhouse Rock.
-However, his composure broke during the round and the crowd inside Madison Square Garden distracted him sufficiently that despite being ranked the number one dog in the United States at the time, the Miniature Poodle Ch.
+However, his composure broke during the round, and the crowd inside Madison Square Garden distracted him sufficiently that despite him being ranked the number one dog in the United States at the time, the Miniature Poodle Ch.
 Surrey Spice Girl was named the winner.
 The New York Times described the upset as "not quite of New England Patriots proportion but not far from it".
 The handler of Surrey Spice Girl, Kaz Hosaka, said of Mick, "I thought he'd win, I'm surprised."